kaelig/tinacms.org/content/docs/getting-started/how-tina-works.md

 prev: /docs/getting-started/introduction
 next: /docs/cms
 ---

-## Real-Time Feedback
+> ## Real-Time Feedback
+>

-Static sites work by taking structured content from a source, such as markdown files, and processing them through a template to transform them into HTML pages.
-Tina sits in the middle of this process, exposing this structured content directly to the end-user via form fields in the browser, while simultaneously passing the same content through to the templating engine.
+> _Static sites work by taking structured content from a source, such as markdown files, and processing them through a template to transform them into HTML pages.
+Tina sits in the middle of this process, exposing this structured content directly to the end-user via form fields in the browser, while simultaneously passing the same content through to the templating engine._

 ![tina-diagram](/img/how_tina_works_asset.png)

+    var foo;

 The end result is a system that gives editors immediate feedback as they edit content, and gives developers precise control over which fields can be edited and how they are presented in the browser.